Tinkerforge/doc/en/source/Kits/WeatherStation/PHPToWebsite.rst

 Here you have to change the UIDs ("apy", "7bA" and "d99") by the UIDs of your own Bricklets.

-Lastely, we print the response in JSON format:
+Lastly, we print the response in JSON format:

 .. code-block:: php